Orongo- Ceremonial Village of the Birdman Cult

 • We recommend parking down at the Rano Kau lookout point and doing the short hike along the crater’s edge to Orongo.
 It’s an easy walk through the grass and only takes about 15 minutes.

-Information was updated January 2022, but can change without notice.
+Information was updated in May 2024, but can change without notice.
 Please confirm directly with the venue.

 Accommodations in Easter Island